NikitaHarkov/developer-connector/README.md

 # developer-connector
-Social network for developers - Full stack MERN app
+> Social network for developers

+This is a MERN stack application.
+It is a small social network app that includes authentication, profiles and forum posts.